A deep dive into the HubSpot AI CRM: Features, pricing and complementary tools (2026)

 HubSpot AI CRM for service teams

 Service teams get some of the most powerful customer-facing AI tools.
 You can set up an AI-powered chatbot on your website to handle common questions around the clock.
-This bot is what HubSpot calls the "Customer Agent," and it’s trained on your knowledge base to resolve issues on its own.
-Within the help desk, AI gives your human agents a hand by summarizing long, complicated ticket histories, suggesting replies based on similar solved tickets, and even drafting new knowledge base articles after a tricky problem gets solved.
+This bot is what HubSpot calls the "Customer Agent," and it’s trained on your knowledge base to resolve issues efficiently.
+Within the help desk, AI gives your human agents a hand by summarizing complicated ticket histories, suggesting replies based on similar solved tickets, and even drafting new knowledge base articles after a problem gets solved.

 Breeze AI agents in the HubSpot AI CRM: The next step in automation